EbpController/CAT_driver/README.md

 # CAT_driver
-'AW-servo driver' is a driver for the 'EBP Controller' project
+'CAT driver' is a driver for the 'EBP Controller' project